8.5 Budgets and Staffing

 Floating is a common agency staffing strategy that asks nurses to temporarily work on a different unit to help cover a short-staffed shift.
 Floating can reduce personnel costs by reducing overtime payments for staff.
 It can also reduce nurse burnout occurring from working in an environment without enough personnel.

-Nurses must be aware of their rights and responsibilities when asked to float because they are still held accountable for providing safe patient care according to their state’s Nurse Practice Act and professional standards of care.
-Before accepting a floating assignment, nurses should ensure the assignment is aligned with their skill set and they receive orientation to the new environment before caring for patients.
+Nurses must be aware of their rights and responsibilities when asked to float because they are still held accountable for providing safe client care according to their state’s Nurse Practice Act and professional standards of care.
+Before accepting a floating assignment, nurses should ensure the assignment is aligned with their skill set and they receive orientation to the new environment before caring for clients.
 If an error occurs and the nurse is held liable, the fact they received a floating assignment does not justify the error.
-As the ANA states, nurses don’t just have the right to refuse a floating patient assignment; they have the obligation to do so if it is unsafe.[5]
-The ANA has developed several questions to guide nurses through the decision process of accepting patient assignments.
+As the ANA states, nurses don’t just have the right to refuse a floating client assignment; they have the obligation to do so if it is unsafe.[5]
+The ANA has developed several questions to guide nurses through the decision process of accepting client assignments.
 Review these questions in the following box.

 • What is the assignment?
 Clarify what is expected; do not assume.
 Be certain about the details.

-• Do you have the experience and knowledge to manage the patients for whom you are being assigned care?
+• Do you have the experience and knowledge to manage the clients for whom you are being assigned care?
 If the answer to the question is “No,” you have an obligation to articulate your limitations.
-Limitations in experience and knowledge may not require refusal of the assignment, but rather an agreement regarding supervision or a modification of the assignment to ensure patient safety.
+Limitations in experience and knowledge may not require refusal of the assignment, but rather an agreement regarding supervision or a modification of the assignment to ensure client safety.
 If no accommodation for limitations is considered, the nurse has an obligation to refuse an assignment for which they lack education or experience.

 • Is this a temporary assignment?
 When other staff are located for assistance, will you be relieved?
 If the assignment is temporary, it may be possible to accept a difficult assignment knowing that there will soon be reinforcements.
 Is there a pattern of short staffing at this agency, or is this truly an emergency?